 My first literary efforts started a long, long time ago – writing poems and long letters to young women, where I did, in fact, achieve a surprising degree of success.
 Are all women poets?
 No, as I’ve sometimes found out to my cost – but some definitely are!

 With work deadlines now largely gone, I decided the time was right to pick up the threads of some ideas I’d first written down using a manual typewriter, almost thirty years ago.
 Much-revised, they formed the beginnings of the first book in the West Wales Odyssey series, Splitting Rainbows.

 And as I began to write again, suddenly, there it all was before me.
 The clear, crystalline concept for these twisted and slightly dark tales - that are not thrillers, but are - that are not love stories, but are - that are not crime stories, but are – and are not smut, yet probably are that too!
 All shot-through with the sea and the coastline, rock & roll, and other things which are the stuff of life itself - and which, I hope, also contain the full gamut of soaring and plummeting emotions, which are, for most of us, an inevitable consequence of the very act of living.

 The second book in the series, Broken Crockery, which revolves around the dinner party from hell, and the consequences that flow from it, followed very quickly, as parts of it were written concurrently with Splitting Rainbows.
-I have now added book three in the series, Sophie - a Death and a Life.
+I have now added book three in the series, Sophie.
 A love story with some hate, abuse and police brutality thrown in for good measure!
 Sophie is certainly the nicest character I have so far created - and my favourite.